 A continuation of MUS 4203.
 Material covered includes 8-track recording and mixing; voice editing, sequencing, and sampling, using MIDI; SMPTE synchronization to tape; study of electronic music literature.
 At least one substantial creative project will be completed.
 Course may be repeated for credit.

-4V13 Workshop in Keyboard Music
+4V13 Workshop in Keyboard Music1 to 9 sem. hrs.

 An intensive workshop on keyboard methods and materials.

 5010 Academic Division Colloquium